sistia01/Giotto-Sphinx-Website/source/subsections/documentation_functions/spatialAEH.rst

 Value
 ******************

-An updated Giotto object
+An updated Giotto object that uses the SpatialDE resutlts.

 ******************
 Details
 ******************

-This function is a wrapper for the SpatialAEH method implemented in the ...
+This function is a wrapper for the SpatialAEH method implemented in the SpatialDE function.